ujwaliyer/ujwaliyer.github.io/_posts/2025-11-25-VoiceChatbot-v1.md

 ## 8. Ramayana RAG

-I wanted my child to hear stories and answers rooted in the Ramayana, not random internet style text.
+I wanted my child to hear stories and answers rooted in the Ramayana (retelling by C Rajagopalachari), not random internet style text.
 So I implemented a custom RAG pipeline in 2 parts:
 * Indexer that runs once and creates a JSON index from the Ramayana PDF
 * Runtime service that looks up relevant chunks per question